wallace-camarinha/wallace-camarinha/README.md

 <br/>

 ## About me
-  Passionate about computer science, backend development, software architecture and open source.
-Also, have some experience in Web Development with ReactJS and Data Analysis.
-Currently learning new technologies to implement on real world projects. **Love** to contribute to open-source.
+  Passionate about computer science, backend development, software architecture.
+I also play a little with Web Development using ReactJS, and mobile with React Native.
+Currently learning new technologies to implement on real world projects.
+  Looking to cotribute more on open source projects.

 <div align="center">